 Always choose a motherboard with more than one memory slot for future upgrades.
 See the specification (online or the manual that comes with the motherboard) for a specific model of your motherboard.
 Read how much RAM and what capacities the memory modules have.
 Always select the maximum available memory module capacity in a single slot for future upgrades.

 For example, if your motherboard has two memory slots and the chipset supports 32GB of memory, insert one 16GB module.
 You can add another 16GB later when you need it.
-All newer motherboards, Intel or AMD chipset, support the latest DDR4 memory, so be careful when buying or upgrading not to confuse it with the older DDR2 and DDR3 standards.
+All newer motherboards with Intel or AMD chipset support the DDR4 (or DDR5), so be careful not to confuse it with the older DDR2 and DDR3 standards when buying or upgrading.

 Always consult the manual for the specific model of your motherboard.

 Storage (HDD vs. SSD vs. M.2 NVMe)